Lightning-AI/litgpt/howto/download_falcon.md

 tiiuae/falcon-40b-instruct
 ```

-In order to use a specific Falcon checkpoint, for instance [falcon-7b](https://huggingface.co/tiiuae/falcon-7b), download the weights and convert the checkpoint to the lit-parrot format:
+In order to use a specific Falcon checkpoint, for instance [falcon-7b](https://huggingface.co/tiiuae/falcon-7b), download the weights and convert the checkpoint to the lit-gpt format:

 ```bash
 pip install huggingface_hub